 Monkey Fist Fire Poi

 Step up your fire poi performance with a pair of Monkey Fist Fire Poi!
-This poi set is available in three different wick sizes.
-We offer a choice of Kevlar and Ceramic wick styles, depending on what you prefer!
+This poi set is available in three different wick sizes and features pure Kevlar wicks!

 Light and durable, our Monkey Fist Fire Poi are made with top quality wick material and hardened steel chain.
 Wicks are crafted to burn long and bright to their very end.